Medical Devices H-1B Sponsorship Jobs in Florida

 Get Access To All Jobs

-Job Roles in Medical Devices in Florida
+H-1B Medical Devices Job Roles in Florida

-Sales163 jobs
+Sales122 jobs

-Customer Service & Support126 jobs
+Customer Service & Support79 jobs

-Partnerships & Business Development62 jobs
+Partnerships & Business Development48 jobs

-Business Development57 jobs
+Business Development36 jobs

-See all 475+ Medical Devices Florida jobs
+See all 270+ Medical Devices H-1B Jobs in Florida

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Medical Devices Florida roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which medical devices companies sponsor H-1B visas in Florida?

-Several large medical devices companies with Florida operations have filed H-1B petitions, including Stryker, Medtronic, Becton Dickinson, and DJO Global.
+Several large medical devices companies with Florida operations have filed H-1B visa petitions, including Stryker, Medtronic, Becton Dickinson, and DJO Global.
 Florida also has a number of mid-sized device manufacturers and contract research organizations in the Tampa Bay and Miami metro areas that have sponsored H-1B workers in engineering, regulatory, and clinical roles.
 Sponsorship patterns vary by company size and hiring volume in any given year.

 Which cities in Florida have the most medical devices H-1B sponsorship jobs?